datananda/Managing-Packages-in-Conda-Virtual-Environments/README.md

 Here are some useful commands for troubleshooting when things go squirrely.

 Q: What virtual environments do I have and which one am I in?\
-A: List all the virtual environments you have and their directories (the activated environment is indicated with a * in the print out):\
+A: List all virtual environments and their directories (the activated environment is indicated with a * in the print out):\
 `conda info --envs`

 Q: How do I know what packages I have installed?\